brunorijsman/dske-python/docs/developer-guide.md

 ## Proof of concept

-The code is intended to be a proof-of-concept to study the DSKE protocol; it is not suitable for  production deployments for numerous reasons (e.g. we have made no effort to prevent side-channel attacks).
+The code is intended to be a proof-of-concept to study the DSKE protocol; it is not suitable for  production deployments for numerous reasons (e.g. state is not persisted and the protocol needs to start from scratch every time a daemon restarts, we have made no effort to prevent side-channel attacks, etc.)

 ## Check-and-test script